EonHorizons/betfair_sp/README.md

 # Coming in 2024
 - Data for various sports into organised a folder structure (by end of jan 2024)
-- Additional sports data for struggling soccer, noble cricket and battling tennis
+- Additional sports data for soccer, cricket and tennis.

 ## Sports Data
 - Greyhound Racing